Stanley Jackson (cricketer): Military and political career

-Jackson was a lieutenant in the Harrow Volunteers when he was on 16 January 1900 appointed captain in 3rd (Militia) Battalion of the King's Own (Royal Lancaster Regiment).
+As a former lieutenant in the Harrow School Volunteers, on 16 January 1900 Jackson was gazetted to a captaincy direct rather than being promoted in the normal way.
+He was appointed captain in 3rd (1st Royal Lancashire Militia) Battalion, King's Own Royal Regiment (Lancaster).
 He left with his battalion in February 1900 to serve in the Second Boer War, and arrived in South Africa the following month.
 He transferred to the West Yorkshire Regiment as a Lieutenant-Colonel in 1914.

 He was elected as a Member of Parliament at a by-election in February 1915, representing Howdenshire (Yorkshire) until resigning his seat on 3 November 1926.
 He served as Financial Secretary to the War Office 1922–23.
 In 1927 he was appointed Governor of Bengal and in that year was knighted with the GCIE and was made a member of the Privy Council.
 In 1928 while he was Governor of Bengal, he inaugurated The Malda District Central Co-operative Bank Ltd in Malda District of Bengal to promote co-operative movements.
 He was awarded the KStJ in 1932.

 On 6 February 1932, Jackson sidestepped and ducked five pistol shots fired at close range by a girl student named Bina Das in the Convocation Hall of the University of Calcutta.
 Escaping unharmed and smiling, "[e]ven before the smoke had blown away, the Governor resumed his speech amid cheers."
 The attacker was tackled and disarmed by Lieutenant-Colonel Hassan Suhrawardy (the first Muslim vice chancellor of the University of Calcutta), who was knighted by the King for his heroism.
 Later that year, Jackson was appointed GCSI.

 Family

-Jackson married at St. Helen's Church, Welton, East Yorkshire, on 5 November 1902 to Miss Harrison-Broadley, daughter of Mr. and Mrs. Harrison-Broadley, of Welton-House, Brough, Yorkshire.
+Jackson married Julia Harrison-Broadley, daughter of Henry Harrison-Broadley, of Welton House, Brough, Yorkshire, at St. Helen's Church, Welton, East Yorkshire, on 5 November 1902.

+They had one son, Major Henry Jackson (1903-1962), who married Grace Beddard, his cousin (a granddaughter of Lord Allerton).